 At Pakefield Primary School we ensure children learn about their mental health, what this is, means, how and where to get help.
 But also, how to help themselves.
 This is even more important after the last year and a half, as our children and ourselves, have had a big change in the way we live our everyday lives due to COVID.
 The impact of this may affect us all for several years and here at Pakefield, we want to ensure our children and families have the best knowledge and tools to help them achieve and maintain good mental health and know how and where they can get help if they need it.
 This will allow our children to fully thrive and achieve their ambitions.

 This year we are relaunching our CHIMP program.
 Children’s Health is Mental and Physical.
 With a focus each half term, this will allow children to develop their understanding and knowledge of mental health and learn about a range aspects that negatively impact on this.
 Children will also learn skills to support their mental health and where they can get information if they are struggling.

-Working together with our ALT North Suffolk family of schools, (Red Oak Primary School , Westwood Primary, Albert Pye Primary, Ravensmere Infants, Grove Primary and Reydon Primary School) the children from each school council devised a mental health and well being programme, called CHIMP.
-CHIMP means, Children’s Health Is Mental & Physical.
+We worked together with our ALT North Suffolk family of schools, (Red Oak Primary School , Westwood Primary, Albert Pye Primary, Ravensmere Infants, Grove Primary and Reydon Primary School), and children from the school councils helped to devise the CHIMP program which helps to create a positive lifestyle approach that supports our mental health and well being.

 We have four qualified children's Mental Health First Aiders, these are: